-As the signal keeps growing, it tends to start becoming too large for the following stages to handle, and they begin to start clipping.
+As the audio signal keeps growing, it tends to start becoming too large for the following stages to handle, and they begin to start clipping.
 The gain of each stage simply begins to become too large.
 This produces the guitar amp distortion we know and love today.

 At some point in the early days of guitar amps, designers decided to put a gain control between the first couple of stages.
 This let players determine how much the amplifier could distort.